 But I changed.
 I woke up.
 And I began to fight again.

 Are You Facing Your Own “Bus Stop Fight” Moment?

 Listen friends, life is hard.
 There will be seasons where nothing seems to be going right.
-Maybe your marriage is in tatters or your kid has gone astray.
-Maybe you’re sick with a terrible diagnosis or you’re in serious debt.
-Maybe more than one of these things is happening.
+Maybe your marriage is in tatters, or your kid has gone astray.
+Maybe you’re sick with a terrible diagnosis, or you’re in serious debt.
+Maybe more than one of these things is happening simultaneously.
 These are dark, dark things.
 It does us no good to deny the existence of hard times or to pretend that once we find Jesus none of these things can touch us.

 They can.
 And they will.